scherler/sirocco-wc/README.md

 sirocco-wc init
 ```

-Scaffolding your project to add the infrastructure needed to develop as described in [template](./bin/template/README.md).
+Scaffolding your project to add the infrastructure needed to develop as described in the [README](./bin/template/README.md) of the template.
 This structure allows to quickly develop with lit and tailwind.
 Further our defaults are ready for being used in a jenkins plugin.

+...but wait there is still more to the template:

+- typescript based
+- playwright testing integration
+- prettier, lint and husky integration ready

 ### add - Create a new component